priceless4code/Progress-tracker/Progress.md

 ## April 9, 2025
 - learnt about CSS.
 CSS box model, block elements, inline elements, CSS properties, text styling CSS selectors, the id selector, class and pseudo-class selector, conditional pseudo selector, universal selector, pseudo elements.
 I also learnt about the CSS box model: content, padding, border, margin.

+## April 10, 2025
+- I tried to put all ive learnt so far into practice by building a landing page but ill complete that tomorrow for sure